Recipe naming best practices¶

 - Naming pattern:

-is the ID of the format. - Usage: provides a text format.
+[id]_formatwhere[id]is the ID of the format. - Usage: provides a text format.

 - Example: a

-recipe that provides abasic_html
+basic_html_formatrecipe that provides abasic_htmlformat.

 - Naming pattern: